Yeh Hai Mohabbatein’s Anita Hassanandani Doesn’t Care About Criticism If The Show Gets Good Ratings!

 Which Excites Her – TV, Films Or Web?

-When asked as to what excites her, television, films or web, she told the leading daily, "As an actor, I don't mind the medium as long as I have a good part to do."
+When asked as to what excites her, television, films or the web, she told the leading daily, "As an actor, I don't mind the medium as long as I have a good part to do."

 “I Didn’t Think I Would Enjoy It (Web) So Much”